 The room was everything she had wished all her life.
 The bed was a big one.
 Not four poster but not a twin bed size, either.
 Somewhere in between, like the one she had back home.

 There were two windows facing the front of the house, allowing enough light into the room.
 A dresser was beside the bed and a study table with a cozy chair sat by one of the windows.
-Next to the door was a closet, all cream and pink in colour.
-The walls of the room were coloured cream and nanny pink along with coloured roses printed on it.
+Next to the door, was a closet, all cream and pink in colour.
+The walls of the room were coloured cream and nanny pink along with colourful roses printed on it.
 Between the dresser and the closet, there was a door on the wall.

 Must be a cupboard, she wondered and walked over to pull open the door.
 Her jaw dropped down to her feet and her breath hitched in her throat.

 The view from the little terrace was anything beyond her words.

 Eccentric!
 No, fabulous.
 Impossible, it was just a scene from a pretty painting, she thought.
 The terrace gave her a view of the backyard.
 There were more flowers planted there.
 Beyond the garden fence and a wooden gate, a few yards of clear space paved way for the line to the woods.
 As far as her eyes could see, there were woods and the clear sky in view.

 Green against striking blue with a few clouds scattered around the border- that was her peek into Ireland's beauty.

 "So, I do hope you like it here.
 Why don't you freshen up and meet us downstairs.
 I'm sure you must be hungry after the journey.”

 She turned towards him and couldn't help but grin.
 James stood there in anticipation, his hands struck in his jeans pockets, his eyes darting here and there as if searching for a dent in the wall or a broken thing among the furniture.